wombleton/gitlaw-nz/acts/S/Serious Fraud Office Act 1990.md

     the onus of proving that in so doing that person had not acted in contravention of this section shall lie on that person.

-    Compare: 1989 No 11 [s 68][95]
+    Compare: 1989 No 11 [s 68][96]

+    Section 46(1): amended, on 1 July 2013, by [section 413][92] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 47 Offence to resist search

-*   Every person commits an offence, and is liable on summary conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $5,000, who intentionally resists, obstructs, or delays any person executing, or assisting in the execution of, any warrant issued under this Act.
+*   Every person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $5,000, who intentionally resists, obstructs, or delays any person executing, or assisting in the execution of, any warrant issued under this Act.

+    Section 47: amended, on 1 July 2013, by [section 413][92] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Miscellaneous provisions